fadumaabdi/HoriseonsRefactoring/README.md

 * Non Semantic Elements such as 'div' replaced with semantic HTML elements such as 'header','nav', 'section', 'aside' and 'footer' to aid long term sustainability.

 * Alt text added to all images to improve accessibility.

-* Descriptice Title added to potentially increase web traffic.
+* Descriptive Title added to potentially increase web traffic.

 * Em-dash punctuation used to improve user readibility.